 Skip to main content

 Why are we in Iraq?
 Years of conflict in Iraq have uprooted millions of people, eroded social cohesion, disrupted access to basic services, destroyed livelihoods, and led to increased protection risks.
-While the worst of the violence has receded, the recovery and development process have just begun.
+The country’s northern region, where Concern works, has also hosted large numbers of displaced people due to conflict and instability.

-Concern works with its partner in Iraq to provide case management services for children in displacement camps, as part of its larger work to provide mental health and psychosocial support services and facilitate awareness-raising activities on child protection issues.
+Concern works with local partner VOP-Fam (Voice of Older People and Family) to provide case-management services for displaced children in Iraq, as part of VOP-Fam’s larger work to provide mental health and psychosocial support services and facilitate awareness-raising activities on child protection issues.

 Latest achievements